awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Changed the following extensions:
    + Updated `orafce` to version 3\.8

-## Version 2\.4, Compatible with PostgreSQL 10\.11<a name="AuroraPostgreSQL.Updates.20180305.24"></a>
+## Version 2\.4, compatible with PostgreSQL 10\.11<a name="AuroraPostgreSQL.Updates.20180305.24"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.11\.
-For more information about the improvements in release 10\.11, see [PostgreSQL Release 10\.11](https://www.postgresql.org/docs/10/release-10-11.html)\.
+For more information about the improvements in release 10\.11, see [PostgreSQL release 10\.11](https://www.postgresql.org/docs/10/release-10-11.html)\.

 This release contains multiple critical stability enhancements\.
 Amazon highly recommends upgrading your Aurora PostgreSQL clusters that use older PostgreSQL 10 engines to this release\.